Unfortunately, living in the UK means that we are subjected to rain. And lots of it.

 Moreover, when it comes to electric vehicle safety, no electricity will be live until you securely plug the charging connector into your electric car’s charging port, so you don’t have to worry about an electric shock when charging in the rain.

-So, yes – you can charge your electric car in the rain, and it is perfectly safe to do so.
+So, yes – you can charge your EV in the rain, and it is perfectly safe to do so.
 However, you might get a bit wet!

 Any electric vehicle charger that is properly manufactured, complies with the regulations, and is installed properly, is entirely safe to charge in the rain.
+What’s more, the higher the IP rating, the more waterproof your charger.
 However, one thing to keep in mind is how 3-pin plug EV charging could be impacted by bad weather.

 There are many negatives to 3-pin plug charging, including the slow charging speed, mess, and the risk of injury.
 But there is another cause for concern when it comes down to charging your EV in the rain with a 3-pin plug.

 View our wide range of the best home EV chargers on the market.
-Or, call us on 03333 44 96 99, and one of our team will be in touch.
+Alternatively, call us on 03333 44 96 99 or fill in the contact form below, and one of our team will be in touch.

 This type of electric charger has it's own cable to charge your car.